lsds/sgx-lkl/docs/Debugging.md

 ### Ignore SIGILL

-In some cases `sgx-lkl-gdb` still incorrectly stops at illegal instructions that are emulated inside the enclave (see e.g. https://github.com/lsds/sgx-lkl/issues/167).
-To avoid that, run `handle SIGILL pass nostop noprint` as first command in the active `gdb` session.
+In some cases `sgx-lkl-gdb` stops at illegal instructions that are emulated inside the enclave (see e.g. https://github.com/lsds/sgx-lkl/issues/167).
+To avoid that, run `handle SIGILL pass nostop noprint` as the first command in the active `gdb` session.

 ### Optimized code